mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/services.md

 }
 ```

 The method takes in the Data Transfer Object representation of the `Slot`.
-We reconstitute it by creating an actual `Slot` entity object from the DTO and then use the slot's own `cancel()` method, in turn encapsulating the relevant business and validation logic.
+We reconstitute it by creating an actual `Slot` Entity object from the DTO and then use the slot's own `cancel()` method, in turn encapsulating the relevant business and validation logic.

 Given that nothing broke we can construct the `CancelledEvent` with the local metadata configuration and the event object we receive from the `Slot` itself.